nest/nestml/doc/nestml_language.rst

      - Log the string s with logging level "warning".
    * - ``print``
      - s
      - Print the string s to stdout (no line break at the end).
+See :ref:`print function` for more information.
    * - ``println``
      - s
      - Print the string s to stdout (with a line break at the end).
+See :ref:`print function` for more information.
    * - ``integrate_odes``
      -
      - This function can be used to integrate all stated differential equations of the equations block.